We believe that driving doesn’t have to cost the earth. So we’re committed to reducing our impact and supporting drivers to do the same.

 Reducing waste and conserving water

 Waste collected on the roadside by our patrols continues to be the most significant and we take full responsibility for dealing with this waste responsibly.
-Vehicle batteries were the biggest single stream in FY25, and we collected 234,068 vehicles batteries equating to 3,861 tonnes of waste which was then recycled through our waste suppliers.
-We also saw increases in waste from our properties and related IT equipment due to a major office move in Basingstoke and groupwide rollout of new laptops this year.
-Overall, our total waste grew slightly but we were pleased to see that 92% of all The AA waste is.
+Vehicle batteries were the biggest single stream in FY26, and we collected 232,342 vehicles batteries equating to 3,881 tonnes of waste which was then recycled through our waste suppliers.
+Overall waste volumes decreased this year, largely because FY25 included a significant amount of IT waste generated during our move to the Plant building in Basingstoke.
+Despite this one-off impact, we maintained a strong focus on responsible waste management, with 96% of all AA waste recycled during the year.

 Water is a scarce resource and we understand the importance of preserving it.
 We monitor our water usage across a number of our key sites including Basingstoke, Bedford, Dartford, Newcastle, Oldbury and Redditch.
-This year our total water usage was down by 10% from FY24 at 17,031 m3.
+In FY26, our total water consumption was 8,929m³, a 48% reduction compared with FY25.